percolatestudio/meteor-synced-cron/README.md

   offset: 30 * 60 * 100,
   // Set an optional context to pass in to schedule and job functions
   context: {
+    // Set up a data context
-    // one or more key:value pairs.
-E.g.
+    // with one or more key:value pairs.
+    //  E.g.
-    // userID: 'fad94af3q4ho65h4'
+    userId: 'fad94af3q4ho65h4'
   },
   schedule: function(parser) {
-    // Context will be available as 'this' console.log(this.userID);
+    // Context object will be available as 'this' console.log(this.userId);

     // parser is a later.parse object
     return parser.text('every 2 hours');
   },
   job: function() {
-    // Context will be available as 'this' console.log(this.userID);
+    // Context will be available as 'this' console.log(this.userId);

     // Perform one or more actions
     var numbersCrunched = CrushSomeNumbers();